mikeyGlitz/dev-to-blog/posts/developing-an-api.md

 In the `GetConfiguration` function, I retrieve the configuration values for the database and OpenSearch.
 These values are populated into their respective structs.
 If any errors occur during the process, appropriate error logging is performed.
 The resulting configurations are assigned to the `Config` variable within the Configuration struct.

-## Implementing a Data Layer with Gorm
+## Integrating a Data Persistence Layer with Gorm

 After successfully configuring the application, it's time to delve into integrating the data layer.
 For this purpose, I will utilize [gorm](https://gorm.io), a powerful SQL ORM that facilitates rapid development of the data layer using model structs.